PasanMadhuranga/100-Days-of-Code/20 Snake Game/README.md

 *Initial game screen with snake and food*

 ![Game Over Screen](screenshots/game_over.png)
-*Game over screen with score display and play again prompt*
+*Game over screen with play again prompt*

 Replace `path-to-your-screenshot-file` with the actual path to your screenshot files.
 If your README is hosted on a platform like GitHub, you can upload the images to your repository and link them directly.